How to calculate property management fees for rentals and multifamily

 Explore tech solutions to reduce costs

 Leverage multifamily property management software to automate repetitive tasks.
-Digital tools can streamline rent collection, tenant communication, and maintenance tracking, reducing your reliance on external management companies.
+Digital tools like online rent collection, resident portal software, and facility management software, can reduce your reliance on external management companies.
 This not only cuts costs but also improves operational efficiency.

 Regularly review fee structures